PUTAXD/aqua_tilapia_detection/README.md

     pip install -r requirements.txt
     ```

+    (This will install necessary libraries such as Ultralytics YOLO, OpenCV, NumPy, and Matplotlib.)

 3.  **Download the YOLO model:**
     Ensure that `models/best.pt` is available.
 If not, you will need to train your own YOLO model or download a pre-trained one compatible with your detection task.